 This depends on the purpose and nature of the cream prescribed by your Dermatologist:

-1. When the aim is to deliver maximum impact, the prescription cream should be applied after cleansing and before moisturising.
+1. When the aim is to deliver maximum impact, the prescription cream should be applied first, after cleansing and before moisturising.
 Examples are spot treatments for acne, and creams for photodamage such as Retinol, Tretinoin, Efudix, Picato, or Aldara.

 - Is IPL the same as laser?
 Which is better?